morbos/gnat2015/README.md

 % cd gnat2015/hercules/RM57/example
 % make

-There will be a build.out that UniFlash can program.
+There will be a demo.out in the obj dir that UniFlash can program.

 7) Connect a UART and observe the output (also the LEDs will be toggling).